What’s it about?

 Stranger Things is no mere star vehicle though.
 It’s the kids that really drive the story here, and they are well cast: sensible Mike, outspoken Dustin (Gaten Matarazzo) and no-nonsense Lucas (Caleb McLaughlin) are unprecocious, funny and believable.
 Millie Bobby Brown delivers an impressively intense performance as a mysterious girl, central to the unfolding events.

 Stranger Things has been extremely well received by critics and viewers alike, and although season one delivers decent closure, fans were already clamouring for more within days of its release.
-Rest assured, sources such as Matthew Modine himself have intimated that there will be more Stranger Things to come.
+Rest assured, season two follows on nicely and maintains the quality and feel.
 Let’s go… back to the ’80s!